Vanessa Williams: Personal life

 Williams and her mother Helen co-authored a memoir titled You Have No Idea, published in April 2012.
-In the book, Williams discusses her childhood, rise to fame, and personal struggles (including life with type 1 diabetes), including the fact that she was sexually molested by a woman when she was ten years old.
-She also spoke candidly about having an abortion while she was in high school.
+In the book, Williams discusses her childhood, rise to fame, and personal struggles, including life with type 1 diabetes and the fact that she was sexually molested by a woman when she was ten years old.
+She spoke candidly about having an abortion while she was in high school.

 Williams is a practicing Catholic, something she spoke about on the ABC News program Focus on Faith with Fr.
 Edward L. Beck.

-Williams is involved with a number of humanitarian causes.
-She is a supporter of LGBT rights and same sex marriage, and in 2011 participated in the human rights campaign New Yorkers for Marriage Equality.
-She is partnered with Dress For Success, an organization that provides professional attire for low-income women seeking employment.
-Williams is also involved with The San Miquel Academy of Newburgh, a school for boys at risk.

 Williams has been married three times.
-She married Ramon Hervey II at St. Francis Xavier Catholic Church in 1987 just a few years after giving up her Miss America crown, and gave birth to her first child at that time.
+She married Ramon Hervey II at St. Francis Xavier Catholic Church in 1987 just a few years after giving up her Miss America crown and gave birth to her first child at that time.
 Hervey was a public relations specialist who was hired to resuscitate her career after her resignation.
-They had three children, Melanie, Jillian, and Devin, and divorced in 1997.
+They had three children, Melanie, Jillian, and Devin.
+They divorced in 1997.

 She married NBA basketball player Rick Fox in 1999.
-They had one daughter, Sasha Gabriella Fox, and divorced in 2004.
+They had one daughter, Sasha Gabriella Fox.
+They divorced in 2004.
 In 2015, she married Jim Skrip, a businessman from Buffalo, New York at St. Stanislaus Catholic Church, after receiving a Church annulment of her first marriage.
+The couple quietly divorced in 2021.

-Her daughter Jillian Hervey is an American singer, dancer and member of the group Lion Babe.
+Her daughter, Jillian Hervey, is an American singer, dancer, and member of the group Lion Babe.